Umehara ga kimeta: Daigo Umehara

 Daigo Umehara, 22 years old, was a charismatic player in Japan's 2D fighting world.
-The team Umehara formed with two other well-known players in the Guilty Gear X2 division took first place in the preliminary survey to predict the winning team, more than three times ahead of the second-place team.
+The team Umehara formed with two other players in the Guilty Gear X2 division took first place in the preliminary survey to predict the winning team, more than three times ahead of the second-place team.
 Umehara made it through to the main competition of all four of the seven titles he entered in SBO'03, finishing as the individual runner-up in Capcom vs. SNK 2 and the team champion in Super Street Fighter II Turbo.

 Gama no abura

 SBO's play-by-play was performed by 23-year-old "Gama no abura", who began working part-time at a video arcade before he was 20 years old because of his love of video games and desire to play in a tournament of his favorite title.
 He said that he began the tournament because he wanted to participate in it, but has become more interested in conveying the greatness of the players and making the event more interesting than in his success; he participates less as a player.
 The number of new arcade-game titles released was declining; Gama no abura was involved in the launch of the fighting-game tournament, believing that if the industry could be boosted by simultaneous national tournaments for multiple games, manufacturers would be more willing to create new titles to revitalize the industry.